-There are multiple ways you can reach Lake Grauseewli and see its mesmerizing view together with the ice-capped Jungfrau.
-You can start a long, strenuous hike from Murren, which will take you 3 hours to finish.
-There is also a much longer route from Gimmelwald.
+There are several ways to reach Lake Grauseewli and enjoy its captivating view alongside the ice-capped Jungfrau.
+One option is to embark on a long, challenging hike from Murren, which will take approximately three hours to complete.
+Alternatively, there is a lengthier route from Gimmelwald.

-But to make life easy, just hop on a cable car from Murren to Birg.
-From Birg, you can then start the short loop hike to Lake Grauseewli.
-The hike shall last for an hour and a half, considering that you will be having a leisurely time near the lake.
+For a more relaxed journey, consider taking a cable car from Murren to Birg.
+From Birg, you can commence the short loop hike to Lake Grauseewli.
+This hike should last about an hour and a half, assuming you take some time to unwind near the lake.

 Gimmelwald to Stechelberg via Tanzbödeli

 6 hours | 14.3 kilometers or 9 miles

 Tanzbödeli, located at the southern end of the Lauterbrunnen valley, offers a unique vantage point.
 From here, you can see almost all the villages of Lauterbrunnen in one view, including Gimmelwald, Murren, Stechelberg, Lauterbrunnen, and even Wengen.

 The view becomes even more impressive with the expansive scenery that extends from Schilthorn to Birg and the Jungfrau massif.
 If you’re looking for a comprehensive view of the entire Lauterbrunnen valley, Tanzbödeli is the place to be.
 The sights you’ll encounter here are priceless and unlike any other.

 However, only those who are dedicated and willing to hike for extended periods on steeper routes will be able to fully appreciate it.
 Most people who want to enjoy this view typically start their hike from Gimmelwald.
 From there, hikers descend to the Sefinen valley and then ascend to a high grassy plateau known as Tanzbödeli.